haoyang9804/Papers4CompilerCorrectness/README.md

 # An Ever-growing Paper List for Compiler Correctness

-The following list outlines research endeavors focused on maintaining compiler correctness, primarily covering the following three areas:
+The following list outlines research endeavors focused on maintaining the correctness of modern compilers, primarily covering the following three areas:

 + [Compiler Testing](#compiler-testing)
 + [Formal Verification of Realistic Compilers](#formal-verification-of-realistic-compilers)
 + [Translation Validation for Compilers](#translation-validation-for-compilers)

-As for other research efforts such as _test program reduction_, _test program deduplication_, _compiler debugging_, please refer to [this paper](https://dl.acm.org/doi/abs/10.1145/3363562)
+As for other research efforts such as _test program reduction_, _test program deduplication_, _compiler debugging_, please refer to [this paper](https://dl.acm.org/doi/abs/10.1145/3363562).
+You can also find some early research efforts on the testing of _"ancient"_ compilers (Ada compiler, Fortran compiler, etc) in this paper.

 We also provide a [categorization method](#target-compiler) based on the supported programming languages of the target compiler and the existing [bug surveys](#bug-survey) for better understanding compiler bugs.